Sven1106/SlicedMarten/Skeleton/README.md

   → Projections like `ItemToOrders` help correlate which streams are affected by external changes.
 Useful for reverse indexing relationships.

+- [x] Find a way to notify UI, or third party services that a projection was updated.
+  → Marten subscriptions trigger on event append, not when projections are persisted — making it unreliable for notifying UI about the actual read model state.
+  → Chose PostgreSQL `LISTEN/NOTIFY`on projection tables to ensure signals are sent only after projections are fully updated, regardless of projection lifecycle.

 - [ ] Add a projection that gets data from other services.

-- [ ] Add a projection for UI integration.

 - [ ] Add upcasting for versioned events